Grants and Funding Opportunities for AGITG Members

 “Seeking funding for academic trials is like looking for an oasis in the desert.
 An issue I have sufficient experience in to have post traumatic Grant writing stress disorder.
 We need to change this!”

-– Associate Professor Nick Pavlakis
+– Professor Nick Pavlakis

 The GI Cancer Institute is the grant making and funding body for new AGITG-led pilot and small-scale studies, substudies and translational research.
-Eight research projects have been awarded the Innovation Grant thanks to community based fundraising, and since 2019, the following research projects received funding:
+Nine research projects have been awarded the Innovation Grant thanks to community based fundraising, and since 2019, the following research projects received funding:

 - Pancreatic cancer